DominusKelvin/dominuskelvin.dev/src/pages/blog/platformatic-polls-api.md

   `)
 ```

-Finally let's create the mutation:
+Finally, in the already existing `app.graphql.defineResolvers()`, let's ad a new mutation to create the `vote` mutation.

+Your `app.graphql.defineResolvers()` should now look like this:

 ```js
 app.graphql.defineResolvers({